hexa1/gogo-assemble-bootstrap/README.md

 - Drop in clean bootstrap (full), latest, including LESS source
 - Add build targets for compiling Bootstrap, watch it
 - Build a simple website, break up template into partials
+- Introduce grunt-rev and grunt-usemin: https://github.com/cbas/grunt-rev (usemin already in use? first, just try grunr-rev of filerev)
 - Create sample templates and pages
 - Re-organize Assemble with different subtargets for blogs, site pages, etc...
 - Drop in free bootstrap themes